ericniebler/stl2/ext/omnibus/Pxxxx.md

 >   * `t == uu`.

 >   * If `v` is a non-const rvalue, its resulting state is unspecified.
 [Note: `v` must still meet the requirements of the library component that is using it.
-The operations listed in those requirements must work as specified. —end note ]
+The operations listed in those requirements must work as specified. ---end note ]

 >   * Otherwise, `v` is not modified.